selabhvl/hvl-phd-latextemplate/README.md

 > make cont

-This should generate thesis.pdf and open the file using the pdf-viewer okular.
+This should generate thesis.pdf and open the file using the pdf-viewer okular in Linux.
-It is possible to change the pdf-viewer by changing the $pdf_previewer variable in the configuration file "latexmkrc"
+It is possible to change the pdf-viewer by changing the $pdf_previewer variable in the configuration file "latexmkrc".

 To clean up the generated files, run the command
 > make clean